Fennoscandian Mining Award and FEM Special Award

-Niina Ahtonen, Head of Unit – Mineral Economy Solutions, Geological Survey of Finland
+Niina Ahtonen, Director, Geoscience Information and ICT, Geological Survey of Finland

 Niina Ahtonen is an expert in geological information and information management.
 She is inspired by the development of the utilization of digital geological information.
 Niina has worked at GTK in a variety of roles and for the past six years as head of unit.
 She also has experience in international projects.
 Niina has Master’s degree in geology and in computer science.

 Anita Helene Hall, Secretary General, Norsk Bergindustri/Norwegian Mineral Industry

 Anita Helene Hall has served as Secretary General of Norsk Bergindustri (Norwegian Mineral Industry) since May 2018.
 She has built up a new organization, focused on the future for the mineral industry in Norway.
 Not least, this involves a broad effort to help the industry improve framework conditions as well as to become more sustainable and environmentally focused.
 To achieve this, the industry needs co-operation across borders, and participation in Nordic and European organizations is an important part of this work.
 Anita and Norwegian Mineral Industry is also proud of implementing the Canadian framework Towards Sustainable Mining (TSM) in Norway, which guides the industry to achieve core values of responsibility, openness and credibility.